bergeyheather/ML-and-Remote-Sensing/README.md

-# ML_remote_sensing
+# chained_phytoplankton

-This is a working repository for my project in NASA's SARP 2019.
+This is a working repository for my project started with NASA SARP 2019.